 Working With Disabilities at the Fraunhofer ITWM

-Diversity and inclusion are part of the corporate philosophy of our institute.
-We want people with disabilities to be able to contribute their talents and qualifications to us without restriction.
-The environment is built to support their strengths; people with and without disabilities work together as a matter of course.
+Diversity and inclusion are part of our corporate philosophy.
+People with disabilities should be able to contribute their talents and qualifications to us without restriction.
+The environment should support their strengths.
+People with and without disabilities should work together as a matter of course.

 What are the tasks of the representative body for severely disabled persons?
 What does this mean in practice?
 Can you give us some examples?